MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### Does Community Training support SCORM content?

-Microsoft community training supports for upload of SCORM (version 1.2) package.
+Community training supports for upload of SCORM (version 1.2) package.

 SCORM (Sharable Content Object Reference Model) is a set of technical standards for eLearning software products.
 SCORM tells programmers how to write their code so that it can “play well” with other eLearning software.
 It is the de facto industry standard for eLearning interoperability.
 Learn more about [SCORM](https://scorm.com/scorm-explained/one-minute-scorm-overview/)